Are you interested in eating fresh food on your next thru hike?

 1. Purchase a Sprout Medium

-Look for a system that provides excellent air circulation and drainage, which is critical for keeping sprouts moist but preventing mold.
-It should allow light to pass through, be durable, and lightweight.
+Look for a system that provides excellent air circulation and drainage for keeping sprouts moist but preventing mold.
+It should allow light to pass through and be durable and lightweight.
 Ideally, you want something you can hang from your pack, so it gets exposure to sunlight and can drip water freely.
 If you use a container rather than a bag, keep it handy.
-You don't want to have to dig through all your gear to tend to your garden.
+You don't want to dig through all your gear to tend to your garden.